Chartered Accountants · Pune

 Filing without reconciliation is one of the biggest mistakes

 Perhaps the most common and most avoidable error is filing GSTR-9 without first reconciling GST returns with the books of account.
 A proper reconciliation should cover turnover, tax liability, input tax credit, amendments, and other adjustments.
-Unless identified beforehand, differences can weaken the accuracy of the return and create downstream complications.

 Input tax credit requires careful annual review

 Input tax credit remains one of the most sensitive areas under GST.
 Businesses often carry forward monthly practices into the annual return without rechecking eligibility, reversals, blocked credits, or vendor-level mismatches.
 A reliable GSTR-9 filing should be backed by a comprehensive ITC review — reconciling books with GSTR-2B, identifying ineligible credits, and checking reversals where required.
-ITC is not merely a figure to be declared; it is a position to be defended if questioned.

 Mismatches between GSTR-1 and GSTR-3B can no longer be ignored

 A frequent issue is the mismatch between outward supplies reported in GSTR-1 and tax liability discharged through GSTR-3B.
 These differences may arise from timing mismatches, untracked amendments, or adjustments made in later periods.
-Businesses should review period-wise summaries before filing rather than assuming system-generated values are sufficient.

 A better GSTR-9 process